shaniquah/shaniquah/README.md

 Completed a 12month certificate program in Full Stack JavaScript Engineering, honing skills in JavaScript, React, and Node.js among others.
 Acquired skills in working under pressure in an agile work simulation environment.

 ### Certificate in Web Development, CodeSpace Academy, 2023
-Acquired skills in dynamic and interactive web development using various libraries and franeworks, focusing in JavaScript technologies.
+Acquired skills in dynamic and interactive web development using various libraries and franeworks, focusing on JavaScript technologies.

 ### Certificate in Programming Fundamentals, CodeSpace Academy, 2022
 Honed Computer Literacy and problem solving skills, and basic coding practices.
 Acquired understanding of pseudocode and basic development using Scratch.